TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

   const { user } = useAuth();

   if (!navigationState?.key) {
-    return null; // Router isn't ready yet
+    return null; // Router not ready
   }

-  // If no user, redirect to sign in useEffect(() => {
+  // If no user, redirect
+  useEffect(() => {
     if (!user) {
       router.replace("(auth)/sign-in");